 Read his film reviews and more: www.darkmatt.blogspot.com

-Discover more about the Darkmatters Universe: artwork, merchandise, links to prequel short story, media and future plans: www.Completedarknessnovel.com
+Discover more about the Darkmatters Universe: artwork, merchandise, links to prequel short story, media and future plans (including comic versions of the book: www.Completedarknessnovel.com

 Owen was born in Southend-on-Sea at a time when children spent their days outdoors, creating imaginary worlds that formed the basis of their adventures and social interaction.